 Our Team

-First Principles Leadership is a team of transformation advisors and operational leaders dedicated to building thriving, resilient organizations through people-centric improvement and first-principles thinking.
+First Principles Leadership is a team of transformation advisors and operational leaders dedicated to helping organizations improve by focusing on people, real work, and first-principles thinking.

 Craig Stritar